kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0313 Implementation of the energy policy and conservation act.md

 \(b\) *Implementation.* Implementation of this policy is through the integration of energy findings and conclusions into decisions, opinions, or orders in proceedings involving a major regulatory action, as defined in this part.

 \(c\) *Proceedings in progress.* The provisions of this part are intended primarily for prospective application.
-Proceedings in progress on the effective date of this part, in which an application has been docketed but no final decision made public, shall adhere to §313.6(a) of this part, provided that the fair, efficient, and timely administration of DOT's regulatory activities is not compromised thereby.
+Proceedings in progress on the effective date of this part, in which an application has been docketed but no final decision made public, shall adhere to [[Volume 4/B Procedural regulations/0313 Implementation of the energy policy and conservation act.md#§313.6   Energy statements.|§313.6]](a) of this part, provided that the fair, efficient, and timely administration of DOT's regulatory activities is not compromised thereby.
 Nothing herein shall imply a requirement for new or additional hearings, a reopening of the record, or any other procedures which would tend to delay a timely decision in proceedings in progress.

 \(d\) *Hearings.* Public hearings will not normally be held for the purpose of implementing 42 U.S.C.
 6362, particularly in connection with proposed actions which do not require notice and hearing as a prerequisite to decision under the Statute.
 Hearings may be ordered in exceptional circumstances where the proposed action is of great magnitude or widespread public interest and, in addition, presents complex issues peculiarly subject to resolution through evidentiary hearings and the process of cross-examination.